 Define a segment of users that are most likely to convert into paid subscribers

-To boost the number, we suggest you start by segmenting your audience into groups according to their characteristics, behavior, and level of engagement.
+To boost the number, we suggest you start by segmenting your audience into groups according to their characteristics, user preferences, behavior, and level of engagement.
 The second step is to present each group with an adapted customer journey that’s most likely to convert or upgrade them.

 Ellie-Hines-Yodel-Mobile